Pep Guardiola: 2011–12: Final season

 The season started with a 5–4 aggregate win over Real Madrid for the Supercopa de España.

 Barcelona won their second trophy of the season on 26 August, beating Porto 2–0 in the 2011 UEFA Super Cup.
 With the trophy won against Porto, he became all-time record holder of most titles won as a manager at Barcelona, with 12 trophies in only three years.
-November of the same year saw Guardiola manager his 200th match for Barcelona's first team.
+November of the same year saw Guardiola manage his 200th match for Barcelona's first team.
 His record stood at 144 wins, 39 draws and 17 losses with 500 goals for and 143 against.

 Barcelona ended the 2011 calendar year winning the Club World Cup, beating Brazilian club Santos 4–0 in the final, the widest margin in an Intercontinental Cup/Club World Cup final since changing to a single match format.
 This was Guardiola's 13th title of only 16 tournaments played.
 On 9 January 2012, he was named FIFA World Coach of the Year.
 On his 41st birthday, he led his side to a 2–1 victory over arch-rivals Real Madrid in El Clásico, ensuring that he remained unbeaten against Real Madrid in regular time as a manager.
 On 21 April, Guardiola conceded the league title to leaders Real Madrid after they beat Barcelona 2–1 and extended their lead in the table to seven points with four matches remaining.

 On 24 April, a 2–2 draw at home against Chelsea in the second leg of the Champions League semi-final knocked Barcelona out of the competition on a 2–3 aggregate score.
 That effectively left the team with only the Copa del Rey to play for.
 Guardiola had faced criticism over his recent tactics and squad selections.
 On 27 April 2012, he announced he would step down as Barcelona's manager at the end of the 2011–12 season.
 He had been on a rolling contract that was renewed annually during his tenure as manager.
 Citing tiredness as the main reason for his decision, he also commented that four years at a club like Barcelona felt like an eternity.

 Guardiola continued to lead Barcelona to wins in the remaining La Liga games of the season, followed by a 3–0 win in the Copa del Rey final.
 His record of 14 trophies in four seasons has made him the most successful manager in Barcelona's history.
 Barcelona announced that he would be succeeded by Tito Vilanova, who would begin leading the first team at the start of the 2012–13 season.